More about: 10 secret spots of New York

 Why go to these parks?

-My favorite time to visit is in the spring and fall, when the flora is at its peak.
+My favorite time to visit is in spring and fall, when the flora is at its peak.
 For example, in autumn the trees were very beautiful and decorated with pumpkins so typical of Halloween and Thanksgiving.
 It makes for some very cool pictures.

-Practical Info
+Practical information

 7. Experience a night at the movies in Bryant Park!